A timeline of missing 22-year-old Gabby Petito's case – KION546

 September 19

-Human remains discovered in Teton County, Wyoming, Sunday are “consistent with the description of” missing 22-year-old Gabby Petito, FBI officials said in a news conference.
+Human remains discovered in Teton County, Wyoming, are “consistent with the description of” missing 22-year-old Gabby Petito, FBI officials say in a news conference.

-The search for Laundrie in Florida’s Carlton Reserve continued Sunday until about 6 p.m.
+The search for Laundrie in Florida’s Carlton Reserve continues until about 6 p.m.
 ET.

 The-CNN-Wire